shogans7/Trivia-App/README.md

 A Flutter project that pulls True/False trivia questions from an API when the user requests a new question, with the answer displayed when user clicks show answer.

+Body of dart code is in 'Lib' folder.

 Demonstration on iOS Simulator: